Skip to main content

 Written by Dayvid Lorbiecke

-If you record your material purchasing and personnel costs in accounting when the costs occur, but you haven't recorded any stock or Cost of Goods Sold (COGS) in accounting software, you can record them in accounting based on data available in Katana.
+If you record material purchasing and personnel costs in accounting when costs occur, but you haven't recorded any stock or Cost of Goods Sold (COGS) in an accounting software, you can record them based on data available in Katana.
 Depending on your accounting principles and income statement structure, there are different ways to handle stock in accounting:

 • Don't track stock in accounting